 Lip and Tongue Ties

-Contact UsWhat are tongue-ties and lip-ties?
+What are tongue-ties and lip-ties?

 Tongue-ties and lip-ties are conditions where the tissue connecting the tongue to the floor of the mouth or the upper lip to the gums is too tight or thick.
-This can restrict movement, leading to issues with breastfeeding, eating, speech, or dental development.
+This can restrict movement, leading to issues with breastfeeding, eating, speech, airway and oral development.
 Tongue-ties affect the tongue’s ability to move freely, while lip-ties make it difficult for the upper lip to move normally.
 Both conditions are common in infants and young children, and if untreated, they can cause long-term problems with oral function and development.

 How do I know if my child needs a tongue-tie or lip-tie procedure?